 When thinking about home energy and savings, we often talk about making homes as “tight” as possible to keep warm or cool air from escaping or getting into the home through leaks, cracks, or other energy waste culprits.
 While paying attention to tightening up the home is extremely important in the world of home performance, it’s also important to keep in mind the freshness of the air inside your home.
 Sometimes, air can become trapped in the home and feel stuffy or stale, leading to a lack of comfort, and in some cases, health issues.

 Especially in newer builds, homes today are constructed to be extremely tight in order to be energy efficient.
 Because of this, ventilation is more important than ever.
 In order to maintain a healthy home and a high indoor air quality, fresh air must be able to get in and “stale” air must be able to get out.
-This air exchange, when done properly, should provide this added comfort without compromising the performance of the home.
+This air swap when done properly, should provide this added comfort without compromising the performance of the home.

 Poor ventilation can lead to a number of different problems in the home, from small issues up to significant issues that can cause a great deal of damage to the home.
 Common initial problems include odor problems.
 When air is not properly circulating, stale air can cause bad smells inside your home.
 Unfortunately, if there are bad smells inside your home, there is very likely a larger root problem causing this issue.